gwu-cs-iot/20_watch-smarts/Report.md

   1. Not able to get the heart rate sensor working so we had to use a different method to detect panic attacks.
   2. Did not get the actual data stored on the cloud.
 Because of this the health management and health care recommendations couldn’t happen without the data necessary.
 * Cloud
-  1.
+  1.Write a code for downloading the data from AWS IoT to WiFi chip.
 * Security
   * Application Security
-Because we did not store the data there is no access control or data security necessary for the application.
+  1. Because we did not store the data there is no access control or data security necessary for the application.
   * Cloud Security
+  1. Try to use a non AWS default setting security service.